zanni/messaging-server/README.md

 - webapp endpoints should use SSL
 - SSLv3 should be disabled
 - webapp RabbitMQAuth endpoints should implement whitelist logic on rabbitmq nodes addresses (maybe they should be in another app, not visible by internet network)
+- webapp RabbitMQAuth endpoints should use HTTP POST in order to avoid credential to be written in logs
 - Non acked session should have a TTL and should be deleted at TTL expiration

 System:
-- SSH public key authentification enable, SSH password authentification disable, custom port
+- SSH public key authentification enable, SSH password authentification disable, custom SSH port
-- ports 443 && 15674 opened to internet network
+- firewall: only ports 443 && 15674 opened to internet network

-## Requirements
+## Demo env

 Following dependencies (with tested versions) are required to launch demo env:
  - Git (2.9.2)